 - The pattern structure, modelled as associations between collaborating asset classes.

 - A set of requirements, which need to be fulfilled in order to realise the pattern.
+These requirements are based on template requirements.

 Before a security pattern can be defined in CAIRIS, template assets – which represent the collaborating asset classes – need to be first defined.